ctw/BNI-analyses/README.md

 Spike counts are calculated and used in k-means fitting in both spike_pattern.py and spike_pattern_firstsecond.py.
 This occurs for all the .Nse files for all experiments for which the events have been isolated.
-The names of clusters are then combinded with the brain areas in a 'cluster' numpy array but it is unclear where this is stored or output.
+The names of clusters are then combined with the brain areas in a 'cluster' numpy array but it is unclear where this is stored or output.

+### ir - invariant recognition

+Events in the experiment are extracted from the IRLog_*.txt files in the corresponding BniData/{subject}/data/{expID} directories by the ir/create_events_ir.py script.
+The results is then stored in the ./data/bni_evs_ir.npz file.

+Spike counts are calculated from all .Nse files which have a corresponding .clu.1 file available by ir/spike_pattern_reps_and_cats.py.

+Cluster information is extracted from the corresponding clusterInfo.txt files and only clusters which are POTENTIAL or SPIKE are used.

 ### overall analyses and graphs